lukasfischer1998/HelpfulBash.sh/README.md

 ## File Search Script
 This Bash script allows you to search for files in a specified directory that contain a particular string. `./searchforfile.sh <directory> <search_string>`

-## Bim Installation and Configuration Script
+## Vim Installation and Configuration Script

 This Bash script automates the installation of Vim and sets up its configuration for the current logged in User.
+The Config are just some changes in the logged in users vimrc.
 Run the script with root privileges using `bash install_vim.sh`.

 ### Making it Default and Setting Up Automatic Execution